 7. Outdated Drivers

 The device drivers are dedicated files that help the OS control a specific component.
-The manufacturer of components roll out updates every once in a while so that they work properly.
+The manufacturer of components rolls out updates every once in a while so that they work correctly.

 Outdated drivers for any module can cause it to crash or stop working altogether.

 A simple way of keeping the drivers updated is to run the automated Windows Update utility.
-This method is time efficient as you do not have to search out for each every driver for your component individually.
+This method is time efficient as you do not have to search individually for every driver for your component.

-The Windows Update Utility not only searches for newer drivers for all the connected components but also updates the Windows itself with newer patches and fixes.
+The Windows Update Utility searches for newer drivers for all the connected components and updates the Windows with more recent patches and fixes.

-You can access Windows Update utility by simply typing “Windows Update” in the Windows search bar.
+You can access the Windows Update utility by typing “Windows Update” in the search bar.

 8. Connected Peripherals Could Be Causing the Issue

-For reasons unknown, there are some instances where the connected peripherals such as the mouse, keyboard, flash drives, external hard drivers, printers etc. can cause system crashes.
+For reasons unknown, there are some instances where the connected peripherals, such as the mouse, keyboard, flash drives, external hard drives, printers, etc., can cause system crashes.

-The issue could be driver related or your USB ports or the connected component could be malfunctioning.
+The issue could be the driver, USB ports, or the connected component malfunctioning.

 Remove all the peripheral components and start your system.
 See if the problem persists.
-If not, then re-introduce each peripheral component one by one until you find the culprit.
+If not, re-introduce each peripheral element one by one until you find the culprit.

 9. Your OS has Become Corrupted Beyond Repair

-You will need to run Windows repair utility or you may have to format your drive and do a fresh Windows install.
+You will need to run the Windows repair utility, or you may have to format your drive and do a fresh Windows install.

 10. You Have a Bad CPU or Motherboard

-Finally, if you have tried everything and you have made sure that the rest of the critical components such as the GPU, RAM, Hard Drives and the PSU are functioning properly, there are no driver issues and your PC is clean from any viruses, then there is a possibility that your motherboard or your CPU may be dead.
+Finally, suppose you have tried everything and ensured that the rest of the critical components, such as the GPU, RAM, Hard Drives, and PSU, are functioning correctly.
+In that case, there are no driver issues, and your PC is clean from any viruses, so your motherboard or CPU may be dead.

-This is one of the most dreaded issues you can face and the only solution here would be to either test your CPU on a different motherboard (with a compatible CPU socket) or test the motherboard with a different compatible CPU.
+This is one of the most dreaded issues you can face.
+The only solution here would be to test your CPU on a different motherboard (with a compatible CPU socket) or test the motherboard with a different compatible CPU.

 I have written comprehensive guides on this topic which you can check:

-If you are wondering why does my PC randomly turn off then rest assured that you are not alone.
-This is a very common issue and in majority of the instances is caused by something as simple as an overheating CPU.
+If you’re wondering why your PC randomly turns off, please don’t worry; you are not alone.
+In most instances, this is a prevalent issue caused by something as simple as an overheating CPU.

-If you forgot to apply thermal paste, or if the CPU cooler isn’t working properly, that can lead to overheating, which in turn can shut your PC down randomly.
+If you forget to apply thermal paste or the CPU cooler isn’t working correctly, that can lead to overheating, which can shut your PC down randomly.

-Besides overheating, a component not plugged in properly, accumulation of dust (particularly inside the RAM and PCIe slots), driver issues and viruses are other major culprits of PC randomly turning off.
+Besides overheating, a component not plugged in correctly, accumulation of dust (particularly inside the RAM and PCIe slots), driver issues, and viruses are other significant PC culprits randomly turning off.

-In some instance, a bad RAM stick, dying Hard drive, or a GPU not properly connected can also cause this issue.
+Sometimes, a bad RAM stick, a dying Hard drive, or an improperly connected GPU can cause this issue.

-In the rarest of instances a dying CPU or a motherboard can cause your PC to turn off randomly and this, unfortunately, is the most dreaded issue which is very hard to fix.
+In the rarest of instances, a dying CPU or motherboard can cause your PC to turn off randomly, and this, unfortunately, is the most dreaded issue that is very hard to fix.